cowboysmall-courses/dsi-dsp/README.md

-# Global Stock Market Analytics
+# Data Science in Practice

-Data Science in Practice module
+Coursework for the Data Science Institute's Data Science in Practice module